-The store also has a frequently asked questions section, which saves them and their customers from engaging in too much Q&A and back-and-forth.
+The store also has an FAQ section, which saves them and their customers time.
 These FAQs also make TheBurlapCottage more transparent and open.

 According to Etsy, having cases opened against your store within the last 4 months can hurt your score.
-That’s why it’s critical that you avoid such cases and disputes by being honest in your listings and managing shopper expectations.
+That’s why you must avoid such cases and disputes by being honest in your listings and managing shopper expectations.
 And if someone does open a case against you, quickly communicate with both the shopper and Etsy to resolve it ASAP.

-Write original content in your listings and only use photos you took yourself, unless you have permission to use someone else’s images.
-Etsy will lower your customer and market experience score if it receives notices of intellectual property infringements against your shop.
+Write original content in your listings and only use photos you took yourself—unless you have permission to use someone else’s images.
+Etsy lowers a store’s customer and market experience score if they receive notice of intellectual property infringement against a shop.

-- Incorporate shipping costs into your product pricing.
+Incorporate shipping costs into your product pricing.
 Mix in a portion of your estimated shipping costs into your pricing, so you can lower the listing’s shipping fees.
-If you’re selling an item that costs $10 to make and $5 to ship, you could split the shipping price in two, and add one half ($2.50) to your item cost to bring the total listing price to $12.50 and the shipping is now only $2.50.
+If you’re selling an item that costs $10 to make and $5 to ship, split the shipping price in two and add one half ($2.50) to your item price.
+That brings the total listing price to $12.50 and the shipping is now only $2.50.

-- Offer free shipping.
-Doing so will make your listing a lot more attractive to both buyers and Etsy’s search engine.
+Offer free shipping.
+Free shipping makes your listing a lot more attractive to buyers and Etsy’s search engine.
 Plus, a free shipping badge will be displayed on your search results listing.
-You can incorporata in the entire shipping fee into your listing price or by implementing conditional free shipping, in which you waive the shipping fees if customers meet certain requirements.
+You can incorporate the entire shipping fee into your listing price.
+Or you can use conditional free shipping, in which you waive the shipping fees if customers meet certain requirements.
 For example, you can have free shipping for orders above $50.